The Best White Gloss Paint

 As a decorator, the question “which is the best white gloss” comes up regularly.
-It used to be a simple choice, but now the range of gloss paint products are exponential.
+It used to be a simple choice, but now the range of gloss paint products is exponential.
 We’re not just talking about more brands (of which there are many), but there are also different types of gloss paint.

 You have the traditional oil-based gloss, which turns yellow over time.
 Water-based gloss, which stays white forever, but generally leaves a substandard finish.
 Then hybrid gloss, which is a compromise between oil and water.